-In early 1912, the Charleston Fair and Racing Association was HAPPY BEGINNING formed with the idea of creating a quality county fair for the benefit FOR GREAT FAIR of the citizens of the Charleston area.
-The hard work and Splendid Attendance is Scored dedication became a reality, as what was billed as Charleston's first fair opened on November 18, 1912.
-The fair was held at Palmetto on the Opening Day of the Park, which was located on the east side of the current-day Palmetto Park Show Meeting Street Road and bounded on the north side by WEALTH OF ATTRACTIONS APPEALS TO ALL TASTES Jacksonville Road.
-Part of this location today is the site of the Limehouse Produce Company and where the old Government People From All Portions of South Caro Employees Exchange (GEX) was once located.
-The Association ina on he Grounds While They Go owned the 108 acres of Palmetto Park and billed it as one of the Atout Seeing the Exhibits largest race tracks in the South, hoping to accommodate eight hundred to one thousand horses before January of 1912.
+Palmetto Park, which was located on the east side of the current-day Meeting Street Road and bounded APPEALS TO ALL TASTES ON the north side by Jacksonville Road.
+Part of this location today is lina on the Grounds While They Go the site of the Limehouse Produce Company and where the old Government Employees Exchange (GEX) was once located.
+The Association owned the 108 acres of

+Palmetto Park and billed it as one of the largest race tracks in the South, hoping to accommodate eight hundred to one thousand horses before January of 1912.
 The fairgrounds' main entrance was on the Meeting Street side of the property, and the public could travel there via marked double electric trolley cars.
 The service was rapid with the trolley ride being about 20 minutes from Broad Street.
 The entrance was on the north side of the grounds and the admission was fifty cents and included all of the attractions.
 Fair manager Frank M. Petit boasted more than twenty free shows plus many other attractions.
 William McLeod Frampton served well as the superintendent of the agricultural and livestock department during the fair.
 The original plan of the Fair Association was to close the grounds at dark and to have fireworks displayed at Hampton Park at night.
 This plan was changed, and it was decided to spend the fireworks appropriation for additional free attractions during the fair and to have Palmetto Park wired throughout in order to provide lighting for night time use.

-The official 1912 program of the fair was loaded with a very Charleston's Fair busy schedule every day.
-The grounds included an oval horse BATTLESHIP WEEK racing track and there were race events every day.
-As part of Charleston's Fair and Battleship Week, eleven United States NOVEMBER 18-23, 1912.
-Low Excursion Rates Navy battleships arrived on Sunday, November 17, and were at -VIAanchor in the harbor from Columbus Street down to the Battery.
-Southern Ry.
+The official 1912 program of the fair was loaded with a very busy schedule every day.
+The grounds included an oval horse racing track and there were race events every day.
+As part of Charleston's Fair and Battleship Week, eleven United States Navy battleships arrived on Sunday, November 17, and were at anchor in the harbor from Columbus Street down to the Battery.
 There was a large military parade down Meeting Street that also included The Citadel Corps of Cadets.
 The amount of personnel on board the battleships amounted to over ten thousand enlisted men and officers.
 The battleships on display included the Virginia, the Ohio, the Georgia, the Florida, the Rhode Island, the Idaho, the North Dakota and the Illinois.
 One of the other battleships on display was the USS Utah, BB-31, which was launched in December 1909 and was later sunk during the Pearl Harbor attack on December 7, 1941.
 The ships were open to the public for tours during this time, and the public could ferry out to them from several waterfront locations for a small fee.